-Here we archive some of the older entries from SunInfo: but from 2018 onwards
+Here we archive some of the older entries from SunInfo: but here we show only those from 2018 onwards (Want pre 2018?)

 When an additional school building was needed for modern languages and economics, the Westwater building was designed and completed at the end of June 2015.
 It is named after George Westwater, a private in the 1/4th Battalion, Royal Scots QER, who was killed at Gallipoli on 28 June 1915 at the age of 21, almost one 100 years to the day prior to the building’s completion.

 In time for the formal opening on the 23 March 2016 by Lord Brodie, a declining vertical sundial incorporating a sphere, was commissioned.
 The sphere demonstrates how the sun's light travels round the Earth in the course of the day.
 The two sided panel carries text on the reverse showing the Equation of Time and the longitude and latitude and the back half of the sphere emerges from the the reverse of the panel.

 See more here and here